 Today’s ITV programme ‘Good Morning Britain’ featured Fair Play woman Dr Nicola Williams, who researched our article on transgender prisoners.
-During the 13-minute spot, Trans Prison Swap, Piers Morgan and Susanna Reid talked with Nicola and India Willoughby about whether transgender prisoners should be allowed to choose if they serve their sentence in a male or female jail.
-The full video’s on ITV here: Transgender people could be able to swap prisons if new law is passed.
+During the 13-minute spot, Trans Prison Swap, Piers Morgan and Susanna Reid talked with Nicola and India Willoughby about whether transgender prisoners should be allowed to choose whether they serve their sentence in a male or female jail.
+The full video is on ITV here: Transgender people could be able to swap prisons if new law is passed.

 ‘Trans Prison Swap’ – Good Morning Britain

 Transgender people could easily swap prisons if new law is passed